coycatrett/hatcher-sols/README.md

-# Hatcher - Algebraic Topology Solutitions
+# Hatcher - Algebraic Topology Solutions
 This is a website consisting of my solutions to Allen Hatcher's Algebraic Topology

 The purpose of this website is two-fold: